gutow/tljh_grp_utils/Readme.md

 __Make sure there are no spaces after the commas separating the usernames.__

 There are two subfolders within the shared folder:
-1. `shared` any documents copied to this folder can be modified by all members of the group.
+1. `shared` any documents created initially in this folder can be modified by all members of the group.
+Things copied to this folder will maintain their original permissions, which typically only allow reading by the group.
 1. `published` documents created in subfolders of this folder can not be modified or deleted by other members of the group, only the owner.
     However, all members of the group can read and copy these documents.
     Documents should not be saved directly in the `published` folder because any member of the group can delete them, but not edit.

 Hope this is useful to some.
 I encourage someone to integrate this into the jupyterhub administrative web interface.